mohanson/pxsol/doc/README.md

-# Solana: We Are Waiting for the Next One
+# Solana(We Are Waiting for the Next One

 ![img](./img/cover.jpg)